-I believe everyone deserves an advocate who can sit and listen on their worst days and get them through to the next best days of their life.
-I'm happy to be a legal nerd and enjoy diving into the legal frameworks at play within federal and Louisiana jurisprudence.
+I believe everyone deserves an advocate who can sit and listen on their worst days and get them through to their next best days.
 Crafting legal solutions that a court can apply to systemically improve our justice system is particularly rewarding.

 During law school, Gaven served as Editor-in-Chief of the LSU Law Journal for Social Justice and Policy, Volume IV.
 He held a summer externship with the Hon.
 Holly A. Brady of the U.S. District Court for the Northern District of Indiana’s Fort Wayne Division.
 Prior to practicing law, Gaven taught theology at a Catholic high school in Gary, Indiana.